docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 {item}

-{/each} ``` > Prefer `css` over `tick` when possible - web animations run off the main thread for better performance. ## docs/svelte/03-template-syntax/17-style.md # style: directive The `style:` directive provides a shorthand for setting styles on elements. ## Basic Usage ```svelte
+{/each} ``` > Prefer `css` over `tick` for better performance on slower devices. ## docs/svelte/03-template-syntax/17-style.md # style: directive The `style:` directive provides a shorthand for setting styles on elements. ## Basic Usage ```svelte

 ...